LunarVim/lunarvim.org/docs/01-installing.md

 vim.o.guifont = "Your font name"
 ```

-Where your font name is the literal name of the font you want to use.
-For example `Inconsolata Nerd Font`.
+Where `Your Font Name` is the literal name of the font you want to use.
+For example `"Inconsolata Nerd Font"`.
 You will also need to export the right environment variables and call neovide with the apropriate parameters.
-An easy way to achieve this is to create a little script like this, for example `~/.local/bin/lvim-gui`
+An easy way to achieve this is to create a little executable script like, for example `~/.local/bin/lvim-gui`

 ```bash
 #!/bin/sh